python/pythondotorg/README.md

 and pip in a virtualenv.
 The [python.org installer for OSX](http://www.python.org/download/) may work better, if you're having trouble.

+### Using Vagrant

+You can ignore the above instructions by using [Vagrant](http://www.vagrantup.com/).
+After installing:

+    $ vagrant up
+    $ vagrant ssh

+The box will be provisioned by Chef with Python 3.3, a virtualenv set up with requirements installed, and a database ready to use.
+The virtualenv is activated upon login.
+You will need to run `./manage.py createsuperuser` to use the admin.

 Running tests
 -------------